-- (a) Increase the number of baccalaureate degrees conferred per year to 2035; - (b) Increase the number of high-demand baccalaureate degrees conferred per year to 405; - (c) Increase the number of advanced degrees conferred per year at all campuses to 550; - (d) Improve the six-year graduation rate for baccalaureate students to 50.0 percent; - (e) Improve the three-year graduation rate for students who transfer with an associates degree to 61.0 percent; - (f) Improve the freshman retention rate to 76.0 percent; - (g) Improve time to degree for baccalaureate students to 81.0 percent, measured by the percent of admitted students who graduate within 125 percent of the credits required for a degree; - (h) The institution shall provide a report on Pell grant recipients' performance within each of the measures included in this section.
+(a) Increase the number of baccalaureate degrees conferred per year to 2035;

+(b) Increase the number of high-demand baccalaureate degrees conferred per year to 405;

+(c) Increase the number of advanced degrees conferred per year at all campuses to 550;

+(d) Improve the six-year graduation rate for baccalaureate students to 50.0 percent;

+(e) Improve the three-year graduation rate for students who transfer with an associates degree to 61.0 percent;

+(g) Improve time to degree for baccalaureate students to 81.0 percent, measured by the percent of admitted students who graduate within 125 percent of the credits required for a degree; and

+(h) The institution shall provide a report on Pell grant recipients' performance within each of the measures included in this section.

-Eastern Washington University shall report its progress and ongoing efforts toward meeting the provisions of this section to the higher education coordinating board prior to November 1, employee.
+Eastern Washington University shall report its progress and ongoing efforts toward meeting the provisions of this section to the higher education coordinating board prior to November 1, 2009.